 The largest pocket in the Kanken has a zipper that goes almost all the way around the bag, allowing you to open it to reach whatever items may be closer to the bottom.

-On the back of the main compartment is the sleeve holding the foam pad to protect your back.
-This pad can be removed easily to be used as a seat cushion wherever you end up.
+The sleeve holding the foam pad to protect your back is on the back of the main compartment.
+This pad can be removed easily and used as a seat cushion wherever you end up.

 The Kanken doesn’t have a designated laptop compartment, and it’s a bit too small to fit most laptops.
 Tablets, Chromebooks, or smaller electronic devices can still easily fit with room to spare for other items.